 The Morgan Silver Dollar

 US Mint Assistant Engraver George T. Morgan was the man to design the first silver dollar of the two, the Morgan Silver Dollar.
 The Morgan Silver Dollar spotlights Lady Liberty on its front and the US Seal on the back.
 Back in its time, four US Mints struck the Morgan Silver dollar from 1878 until 1904.
 Later, three mints struck these again in 1921 after WWI.
-The discovery of the Comstock Lode in 1859 closely ties the Morgan Silver Dollar to the US’s westward expansion because the groundbreaking discovery offered the US market a larger silver pool.
+The discovery of the Comstock Lode in 1859 closely ties the Morgan Silver Dollar to the US’s westward expansion because this offered the US market a larger, groundbreaking silver pool.

-Great Britain needed assistance because of German propaganda released in India.
-This propaganda falsely swindled many Indian citizens into believing they couldn’t redeem silver with British banknotes.
+German propaganda released in India tested and harmed the British economy.
+This propaganda falsely swindled many Indian citizens into believing they could not redeem silver with British banknotes.
 As a result, citizens ran for silver and Britain could not meet the demand for the silver.
 So, the Pittman Act allowed the US to melt down the Morgan Silver Dollars to sell to the UK for $1 per troy ounce.

 The 1921 Peace Silver Dollar